michel-bodje/adminhub/README.md

 # Amlex Admin Hub
-Macro suite to automate common tasks in Outlook, Word, Excel and PCLaw.
+Macro suite to automate common tasks in MS Office and PCLaw.